Chowe015/gcmp_analysis_2024/Neutral Model Analysis/neutral_model_readme.txt

 Neutral Model Analysis Read Me:
+This folder contains directories for Australian dataset and Atlantic-Pacific dataset.

-The input folder contains qiime output files and mapping files required to import into a phyloseq object.
+Located in each folder is an input and output folder.
+The input folder contains qiime artifacts produced using step1 and 2.
+There should be an Otu_table, mapping file, taxonomy file and tree file.
+If running faith pd calculations import coral huang_roy_tree.
-The output folder contains figures and data results.
-The procedure file contains shell and R scripts needed to run preprocessing, filtering and subseting the dataset and running the neutral model.
+The output folder contains results from analysis including tables, figures and neutral model stats.csv The procedures directory contains all automated scripts used for analysis.
+The first two are written in Bash and the second are writing in R studio.